Faculty & Staff

 As an adult learner in the nontraditional college setting, Michael values the online delivery mode as it provides numerous perspectives and differing experiences from an audience with needs and expectations that are different from the traditional student.
 He prides himself on being committed to providing a challenging and rewarding learning environment that fosters teamwork and respects individual differences and diversity.

 Lonnie Inzer, M. A.

 Position: Adjunct Instructor

-Lonnie Inzer is the Chair and Faculty member for the Fire Science Technology and Homeland Security Emergency Management degree programs at Pikes Peak Community College (PPCC), where he has been an instructor, dean and coordinator for twenty four years.
-He also is a retired Colorado Springs Fire Department Captain, with twenty four years in public safety where he started out as a federal firefighter and then spent two years as a Fire Chief for a small district fire department.
+Lonnie Inzer is currently the Deputy Chief for Emergency Management and the Emergency Manager for El Paso County, Colorado.
+He retired as the Professor Emeritus from the Fire Science Technology and Homeland Security Emergency Management degree programs at Pikes Peak Community College (PPCC), where he had been an instructor, dean and degree program coordinator for twenty eight years.
+He also is a retired Colorado Springs Fire Department Captain, with twenty two years’ experience in the fire service.
+He started out as a federal firefighter and then spent two years as a Fire Chief for a small district fire department.
 He earned a Bachelor of Science (1981) from Colorado State University and a Masters in Organizational Leadership (2004) from Fort Hays State University.